Professional Practice Policies and Guidelines

 Health

-These are minimum graduate requirements; individual clinical sites may have additional requirements.
-All students in the graduate nursing program must submit a health history and undergo a physical exam, prior to entering their first clinical or practicum course in the program.
-For FNP concentration, students must complete prior to starting NUR 532.
-Students in the Nursing Education and Individualized concentrations must meet the history and physical and immunization requirements prior to starting their clinical practicums.
-Health examination forms are located on the BrightSpace Platform UMaine School of Nursing Clinical Communication.
+These are minimum graduate requirements; individual clinical/practicum sites may have additional requirements.
+All FNP students must submit a health history and undergo a physical exam, prior to entering their first clinical course in the program.
+Nursing Education students are not participating in patient care, therefore, the Physical Exam is not required by the program for practicums.
 The purpose of this examination, by a physician, nurse-practitioner, physician’s assistant, is to verify that the student is in a state of mental and physical health compatible with the responsibilities of nursing practice.

 Student Accessibility Services